cv-lang/application-server/README.md

 }
 ```

+# Advantages and disadvantages of Native workflow
+**Advantages of Native workflow:**
+- are structural 1: 1 with BPMN diagrams
+- they have all the necessary functionalities in one place (sub-processes, jobs, timers, etc.)
+- they are very easy to write - you write like a console application
+- they are very easy to debug - you can run them like a console application
+- they are very easy to test (as opposed to e.g. Windows Workflow Foundation)

+**Disadvantages:**
+- If you've read the 'Example of a simple native workflow' section, you may be wondering how to put a process to sleep for 2 years without having to run the entire server for 2 years?
+The answer is - virtual machine.
+Thanks to it, it is possible to hibernate the process and restore it later.
+This virtualization has some performance impact.
+It is just as fast as other alternatives such as Windows Workflow Foundation etc.

 # Example of the customer's loan process
 Let's assume that we have a customer who wants to get a bank loan.
 The diagram below provides a general overview of all steps in the process.
 The steps are performed by the customer and/or the bank's system.
 This diagram is drawn in the Business Process Model Notation (BPMN - https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) and starts in the top left blank circle.